jomi087/Netflix-Gpt-with-React/README.md

 * Tips
     - for "Forms" there is a library called **formik**  which makes impliment "Form" easy like it help in validation error handling etc (jst check their website formik)
     -

+* re-render happens in case of useState
+    - signin , signup button for swapping  btween 2 forms
+    - if validation fail for showing errormsg

+** *Firebase**
+    - Firebase is a **backend platform by Google that helps developers build web and mobile apps without managing servers**,
+    > simple way, its a platform for Backend as a service
+        - It provides many ready-to-use features like:
+            - Database – Store and sync data in real time (Firestore, Realtime Database).
+            - Authentication – Allow users to log in using email, Google, Facebook, etc.
+            - Storage – Save and retrieve files like images and videos.
+            - Hosting – Deploy websites quickly with free SSL.
+            - Functions – Run backend code without managing a server.
+            - Analytics & Messaging – Track users and send notifications.
+            - ETC.....................